projectcalico/calico-neutron/README.md

 - mirantis\_2014.2.2 and fuel\_6.1, for installing Calico using
   Mirantis Fuel 6.1.

+- mirantis\_2015.1.1 and fuel\_7.0, for installing Calico using
+  Mirantis Fuel 7.0.

 Please do contact us via http://www.projectcalico.org/community/, for help with rebasing or applying Calico patches to other upstream releases, or with targeting other distributions.